hirak-saharia/Composite-Pattern-for-a-File-System/README.md

 # Composite-Pattern-for-a-File-System
 A complete UI-based implementation of the Composite Pattern for a File System using HTML, CSS, and JavaScript:

+  - Files are leaves — they don’t contain other items.
+  - Folders are composites — they can contain files or other folders.
+  - The display() method is implemented in both, allowing uniform treatment.

 What It Does